GlowyGhost/Luauncher/README.md

 waitUntilWindowOpen() --Waits for the amount of time and when the window opens, it continues.
 Returns true if it succeeded, false if it didn't. waitUntilAppOpen() --Waits for the amount of time and when the app is opens, it continues.
 Returns true if it succeeded, false if it didn't. exit() --Exits the lua script.
-You can exit with an error code. runCommand() --Runs a command on the users terminal
+You can exit with an error code. runCommand() --Runs a command on the users terminal.
+The user must have dev mode on. messageBox() --Makes a message box pop up with title and desc. log() --Write things to the output.
 ```

 There's also some variables.